c-streams/Pneumonia/README.md

 Optimizing for sensitivity with a target specificity over 65%, my binary classification CNN performed the best with a AUC-ROC score of 0.96, 88% accuracy, 99% sensitivity, and 71% specificity.
 These results are close to that of human experts.
 I suspect that my model performed better than the transfer learning approaches due to its simplicity.
 Since neural networks inherently overfit, a simpler model architecture will reduce complexity which can cause overfitting.
 Optimizing for the same metrics, the multi-class VGG16 model performed the best with a AUC-ROC score of 0.95, 82% accuracy, 99% sensitivity, and 66% specificity.
 Identification of viral pneumonia was consistently lower in all 3 multi-class models.
 I suspect this is due to the small sample size available.
 I believe additional data is required to improve the performance of the 3 class models.

-To conclude, my results demonstrate the feasibility of using a CNN to diagnose pneumonia from chest X-rays with a respectable accuracy.
+My results demonstrate the feasibility of using a CNN to diagnose pneumonia from chest X-rays with a respectable accuracy.
 Future exploration is required to further improve these models as well as replicate the findings of Kermany et al.

 -----------------------------